Bookreporter.com's "What to Give, What to Get" Guide

 As part of our mission to expand The Book Report Network, we have been shooting video interviews with authors and posting them on our YouTube channel.
 We also have been making them available as podcasts.
 Carol loves interviewing authors, so this feels like a natural.

-Carol had the pleasure of talking to Susan Rieger about her new novel, LIKE MOTHER, LIKE MOTHER, which is this month's Barnes & Noble Book Club pick and will be a Bets On title.
+Carol had the pleasure of talking to Susan Rieger about her new novel, LIKE MOTHER, LIKE MOTHER, which is this month's Barnes & Noble Book Club pick and a Bets On title.
 In it, three generations of strong-willed women are unknowingly shaped by the secrets buried in their family’s past.
 Susan explains what drove her to write the book and why it is structured as a mystery, with the feel of literary Russian nesting dolls.
 She also reveals which was her favorite character to write and discusses the use of genealogy, as well as DNA.
 And Susan talks about what it was like to start writing fiction late in life.
 Watch the video or listen to the podcast.

-Jean Hanff Korelitz joins Carol to talk about her latest book, THE SEQUEL, which is the appropriately titled follow-up to THE PLOT and a Bets On selection.
+Jean Hanff Korelitz joins Carol to talk about her latest book, THE SEQUEL, which is the appropriately titled follow-up to THE PLOT and a Bets On pick.
 In it, Anna, the widow of Jacob Finch Bonner, is enjoying the riches of being a literary widow and has written a debut novel called The Afterword.
 But, ah, Anna has a secret to hide.
 Jean shares the fun she had layering wry humor into the book, as well as how she satirizes the publishing industry in juicy detail.
 Yes, there is film news talk, as well as what’s next for Jean.
 Watch the video or listen to the podcast.

 » Click here for a complete list of our "Bookreporter Talks To" videos and podcasts, along with upcoming interviews.